 With each small research project, our research reveals another piece to the puzzle that is human health.
 Understanding how we work with our microbes in sickness and in health, is a long and complicated question because each person has an individual collection of microbes and people react differently to the same food items.

-Over time, and will many collaborators, we are adding knowledge about how to use broccoli sprouts or other cruciferous vegetables in the diet to help people with Inflammatory Bowel Disease.
+Over time, and with many collaborators, we are adding knowledge about how to use broccoli sprouts or other cruciferous vegetables in the diet to help people with Inflammatory Bowel Disease.

 What we are working on lately…